Graduate Student Handbook

 Graduate Student Copies

 Each graduate student is assigned an account at the beginning of the fall semester with 1500 copies on it, to be used for your personal research and your coursework.
 At the end of each academic year, unused copies will rollover to the following year's account.
 You can pick up a card with your account number in the main office.
-The code is valid for the copier in room 404C (please see Elizabeth for the code to enter room 404C).
+The code is valid for the copier in room 404C (please see Jon for the code to enter room 404C).
 This machine also has a scanner which can be used any time and requires no code.

-If you are making copies for a course you are teaching (or serving as a TA), bring your materials to Elizabeth in the main office and fill out a form with the specifics of your copying job.
+If you are making copies for a course you are teaching (or serving as a TA), bring your materials to Jon in the main office and fill out a form with the specifics of your copying job.
 Please allow a reasonable amount of time for your request to be completed and be aware that high-volume times like the start of the semester and exam periods may require extra time.
-You can also email Elizabeth with the details of your job, however if you do not hear back within an hour or so, please stop by the office to be sure your request was received.
+You can also email Jon with the details of your job, however if you do not hear back within an hour or so, please stop by the office to be sure your request was received.

 Research Lab-Related Copies